joaogracio/projectary-bd/README.md

-Projectary - Database Documentation
+Projectary - Database
 ===================

-The documentation of this page is included in the documentation folder named Documentation.
+The documentation of the database is located [here](Documentation/Home.md).
 There are many files of extencion .md used for documentation with markup.